-Next up and often cited are the Woolf Tooth silicone bicycle grips.
+Next up and often cited are the Wolf Tooth silicone bicycle grips.
 Very similar to ESI they offer a standard version in four diameters.

 Whereas the cam versions only have an extra red version, the standard grips come in a variety of colors to suit your style.

-The Woolf Tooth grips are more expensive than the ESI grips across the board and retail between €21 for the Razers up to €37 for the Mega Fat Paws.
+The Wolf Tooth grips are more expensive than the ESI grips across the board and retail between €21 for the Razers up to €37 for the Mega Fat Paws.

 absoluteBLACK Premium Silicone Dual Density Enduro grips